Volatility matters: Why you should watch the VIX

 The VIX is sometimes referred to as a "fear index," since it spikes during market turmoil or periods of extreme uncertainty.
 For instance, the VIX spiked in the fall of 2008, around the height of the global financial crisis, climbing above 80 towards the end of that year.
 It stayed below 13.5 from mid-September 2006 until the end of February 2007, when markets were performing well.

 Contrarian investors — who look for market opportunities by going against conventional thinking—consider a low reading on the VIX to be a bearish signal, indicating market complacency that may spell bad news ahead, while a high VIX reading is believed by some to be a bullish signal.
-Given the VIX has been trading mostly below 20 since early 2016, some contrarian investors believe the markets are due for a correction in the near term.1

 That said, research shows stock markets, on average, tend to perform better following low VIX readings compared to high ones.2